nodecopter/summerofdrones.com/pages/index.md

 You should aim to have at least 30 people at your event in order to participate.

 Attendees are encouraged to work in groups of 3, so you could theoretically have up to 60 people since you get one set of 20 drones.
-That being said, we would encourage events to stay below 60 attendees as this greatly helps to simplify organizing, finding a venue, reducing wifi interference, allowing everybody to show their work, etc.

-In our experience there is a sweet spot at ~45 attendees / 15 teams.
-This also allows for some spare drones.
+That being said, we think 45 people is the perfect number, as this leaves you with 5 backup drones, less hassle to organize, less wifi interference, more venue choices, etc..

 ### I have never organized an event, can I do this?

 Yes, but we might pick organizers based on their community track record.
-So if you have not done much in your developer community yet, we may ask you to get somebody a little more experienced on board to make sure things will work smoothly.
+So if you have not done much in your developer community yet, we may ask you to get somebody a little more experienced to help you.

 ### You mentioned repairing the drones - is that hard?